A visit to the museum.

 To schedule a group tour, call us any time during normal business hours.
 If your group has a particular interest (geology, for instance, or a visit geared to a younger school group), just let us know.

-For a charge of $10 per person, the museum offers a mineral collecting area that is open and accessible during normal hours of operation.
-It consist of three dump-truck loads of ore, not tails, that were moved on site from the ore bins at nearby Central Shaft.
-The ore piles are located in a gated area behind the Museum Shop Building.
-The museum does not supply any tools or supplies for collecting; visitors are responsible for bringing their own gear.
+For a charge of $15 per person, the museum offers a mineral collecting area that is open and accessible during normal hours of operation.
+The ore piles are located in a gated area nearby owned by Glenn Springs Holdings, Inc. The museum does not supply any tools or supplies for collecting; visitors are responsible for bringing their own gear.

 We hope to see you soon.